Sparkling saddle loops of vector fields on surfaces: Families of vector fields on surfaces

 \section{Families of vector fields on surfaces}

-Hereinafter, ``smooth'' always stands for ``$C^\infty$-smooth'' if the contrary is not written explicitly.
+In what follows, ``smooth'' always stands for ``$C^\infty$-smooth'', unless stated otherwise.
 The space of smooth vector fields on a smooth manifold~$M$ will be denoted by~$\mathrm{Vect}^\infty(M)$.
-Our manifolds will usually be closed, connected two-dimensional surfaces.
+Our manifold usually will be a closed, connected two-dimensional surface.
 Such surface may be viewed, in a unique way, as a sphere, projective plane, or Klein bottle with zero or more handles attached.
 A \emph{handle} is a torus with a disk removed and by attaching a handle to a surface we mean taking the smooth connected sum of the surface and the handle.
 In what follows, a \emph{surface with a handle} is a closed, connected two-dimensional surface different from the sphere, projective plane, and Klein bottle.